vlzware/stide/README.md

     $./stide -e[svdf] [path/to/stide.db] password img-in
 ```

-#### 6. Limitations/TODO/planed upgrades?
+#### 8. Limitations/TODO/planed upgrades?
-* no windows binaries or gui, although you can compile and run all under cygwin
+- no windows binaries or gui, although you can compile and run all under cygwin
-* outputs only png or bmp
+- outputs only png or bmp
-* the used png compression is not optimal (WIP) and this can lead to somewhat bigger output
+- the used png compression is not optimal (WIP) and this can lead to somewhat bigger output
 which has nothing to do with the inserted hidden data.
 Stide adds --nothing-- to the file just changes some bits.
 In numbers - our example cat.png grows from 66 to 85 kB.
-* ~~words not in the dictionary are not supported~~ Use the last command line version 'stide' which supports both - words only from the dictionary ('strict' mode) and 'loose' mode with arbitrary ASCII characters.
+- ~~words not in the dictionary are not supported~~ Use the last command line version 'stide' which supports both - words only from the dictionary ('strict' mode) and 'loose' mode with arbitrary ASCII characters.

 ### CREDITS:

-* HIPS uses the stb_image and stb_image_write libraries from: [STB](https://github.com/nothings/stb/).
+- Stide uses the stb_image and stb_image_write libraries from: [STB](https://github.com/nothings/stb/).

-* This tool was (originally) made as my final project in [CS50](https://www.edx.org/course/introduction-computer-science-harvardx-cs50x).
+- This tool was (originally) made as my final project in [CS50](https://www.edx.org/course/introduction-computer-science-harvardx-cs50x).

-* The 10 000 words dictionary is from [Josh Kaufman](https://github.com/first20hours/google-10000-english) (I added small number of words at the end like my name and hips_eof) Data files are derived from the Google Web Trillion Word Corpus, as described by Thorsten Brants and Alex Franz, and distributed by the Linguistic Data Consortium.
+- The 10 000 words dictionary is from [Josh Kaufman](https://github.com/first20hours/google-10000-english) (I added small number of words at the end like my name and hips_eof) Data files are derived from the Google Web Trillion Word Corpus, as described by Thorsten Brants and Alex Franz, and distributed by the Linguistic Data Consortium.
 Subsets of this corpus distributed by Peter Novig.
 Corpus editing and cleanup by Josh Kaufman.

-* the sample picture 'cat.png' was taken from http://www.freeimages.com
+- the sample picture 'cat.png' was taken from http://www.freeimages.com

 DISCLAIMER:
  Use this software at your own risk.

-last updated: 06.01.2018
+last updated: 08.01.2018